Ms. Krachie’s Class Update

 - Daily complete a minimum of 2 pages (but no more than 5) in your primary phonics workbook

 Please feel free to text any questions or comments you have.
-I am available daily from the hours of 9am to 2pm.
-Most days I am at school and can readily access materials or items that can be helpful.
+I am available daily from the hours of 10 am to 3 pm.
+Most days I am at school and can readily access materials of items that can be helpful.
 I hope you are proud of the work your child is completing and are now seeing how truly wonderful and excited about learning they are.

 View More Class Updates